Limits and Security of Free-Space Quantum Communications: Propagation of Gaussian beams

 \section{Propagation of Gaussian beams}

-Most of the contents of this section are basic notions of quantum optics.
+Most of the contents of this Appendix are basic notions of quantum optics.
 They are given here to set the general notation of the work and for the sake of completeness.